-As a community school, it is expected that the majority of students attending the school will be transported by parents and that older students will drive to school.
+Washington County is a rural county with about 88 percent of the land area is situated forest and pine plantations.
+Therefore, as a small community school, it is expected that the majority of students attending the school will be transported by parents and friends via carpool.
 To the extent feasible, the School will promote parent car-pools.
-The School will try to contract with the district for transportation services.
+The School will try to contract with the district for transportation services, if possible.
 If a contract cannot be negotiated with the district, the students will utilize the following options:

 - Walk

 - Ride a bicycle

 - Carpool

 - Get dropped off by guardian or another driver

 - Drive

-- Take a public bus

-Route maps obtained from the county's public transportation system will be used to find the nearest bus stop from the student's home to the school.
-The School will also investigate other transportation options, which could include contracting with private providers.
+The Board of Directors of WCSF is in negotiation with Washington County Rural Public Transportation system to investigate other transportation options, which could include contracting with private providers, if necessary.
 Many of the high school students are of driving age and own a car or carpool with someone who drives.